zilliztech/zdoc/docs/tutorials/faqs/faq-cluster.md

 ### How can I scale down my cluster CU size?{#how-can-i-scale-down-my-cluster-cu-size}

-If you need to scale down your cluster CU size, please[ submit a request](https://support.zilliz.com/hc/en-us) .
-We will scale down the cluster for you in less than 8 hours.
+If you need to scale down your cluster CU size, please create a new cluster with the desired CU size first.
+Then, [migrate](./migrate-between-clusters#from-dedicated-to-another-dedicated-cluster) the data in your exsisting cluster to the new cluster.

+If you require assistance when scaling down the CU size, please[ submit a request](https://support.zilliz.com/hc/en-us).

 ### Can I deploy a serverless cluster on AWS?{#can-i-deploy-a-serverless-cluster-on-aws}